mmyrte/chelsa_cmip6/README.md

 at a 0.0083333° grid resolution for a given area of choice.

-The GetClim module contains classes and functions to connect to CMIP6 data via the Google cloud storage and read the data into xarrays.
-It also creates monthly climatologies using the delta change anomaly correction method for a given time period.
+The GetClim module contains classes and functions to connect to CMIP6 data via the Google cloud storage and to read the data into xarrays.
+It also creates monthly climatologies using the delta change anomally correction method for a given time period.

 The BioClim module contains classes calculating various bioclimatic parameters from climatological data (see: https://chelsa-climate.org/bioclim).

-The delta change method applied is relatively insensitive towards individual model bias of the GCM as it only uses the difference (ratio) for a given variable between a reference period and a future period.
+The delta change method that is applied is relatively insensitive towards individual model bias of a GCM, as it only uses the difference (ratio) for a given variable between a reference period and a future period.
 In case of temperature an additive delta change is applied.
 In case of precipitation a multiplicative delta change is applied by adding a constant of 0.0000001 kg m^-2 s^⁻1 to both the reference and the future data